ORCID/i2-workshop-2016/README.md

 #8.
 POST AN AFFILIATION TO YOUR UNIVERSITY (50 min)
 _ACTIVITY_

-In this section we will try to add and update an affiliation to your Sanbox test ORCID record using the permission that you have already received from earlier exercises.
+In this section we will try to add and update an affiliation to your Sandbox test ORCID record using the permission that you have already received from earlier exercises.

 <h2><a name="8.1"></a>8.1 Post an affiliation to your ORCID record</h2>
 <ol>